 If you wish to opt out or in, in whole or in part, or have any questions concerning the manner in which your orders are handled by JPMS, please contact your JPMS sales representative.

-JPMS’ algorithmic trading strategies generate interest (“Algorithmic Conditional Orders”) to seek liquidity in more than one destination (including JPM-X and JPB-X) simultaneously, without the risk of overfill.
-In addition, certain clients of JPM-X may enter conditional orders directly into the JPM-X book (“Direct Conditional Orders”) to find potential trading interest.
-These conditional orders are not represented as firm orders in the JPM-X book.
+The Algorithms/SOR, at its own direction or the direction of JPMS clients, can send messages indicating trading interest (“Algorithms/SOR Conditional Orders”) to seek liquidity in more than one destination (including JPM-X and JPB-X) simultaneously, without the risk of overfill.
+In addition, certain JPMS clients may route conditional orders directly to JPM-X (“Direct Conditional Orders”) to find potential trading interest.

-For more information regarding JPM-X, including conditional order functionality, please refer to JPM-X’s FAQs, available at http://www.jpmorgan.com/ecs.
-JPB-X’s FAQs are available upon request.
+For more information regarding JPM-X, please refer to JPM-X’s Form ATS-N or FAQs, available at http://www.jpmorgan.com/ecs.
+For more information regarding JPB-X, please refer to JPB-X’s Form ATS-N, available at the above link, or FAQs, available upon request.